USDA Buys 32,000 Cattle Backtags for $1.2M from E.J. Brooks Company

 Competition Analysis

-Taxpayer Impact: Taxpayer funds are used to procure essential supplies for agricultural and animal health programs.
+Taxpayer Impact: Taxpayer funds are being used efficiently through a competitive process for essential agricultural supplies.

 Public Impact